dxtrity/andromeda/README.md

-# andromeda
+# Andromeda
-🌌 Andromeda is a distributed decentralized blockchain platform
+🌌 Andromeda is a distributed decentralized blockchain platform.